Royal Commission on the Ancient and Historical Monuments of Wales: First inventories

-Following the publication of the first inventories (of Montgomeryshire and Flintshire in 1911-12),the Commission's work was praised in Parliament for its quality and value for money; but the Great War naturally slowed things down.
+Following the publication of the first inventories (of Montgomeryshire and Flintshire in 1911–12),the Commission's work was praised in Parliament for its quality and value for money; but the Great War naturally slowed things down.
 Edward Owen, now unpaid, managed to keep the work going and the Carmarthenshire volume was published at the height of the war in 1917.
-At the same time (and although he was in his sixties), Owen was anxious to contribute to the war effort through a position in the newlyformed statistics department of the War Office, but he was turned down.
+At the same time, and although he was in his sixties, Owen was anxious to contribute to the war effort through a position in the newly-formed statistics department of the War Office, but he was turned down.
 For a brief period after the war Owen ran the Commission from his home in Wrexham, until new offices could be found in London.
-During his visits to the capital he took to sleeping in the office to carry out the work expected of him - which earned a mild rebuke from the Chief Commissioner of Works.
+During his visits to the capital he took to sleeping in the office to carry out the work expected of him, which earned a mild rebuke from the Chief Commissioner of Works.

 The future of the Royal Commission was in some doubt during the years of austerity, when the Office of Works considered a purge of Royal Commissions.
 This prompted the chairman, Vincent Evans, to urge Owen to publish the Merioneth volume as soon as possible, and when it appeared in 1921 Evans shrewdly sent a copy to the Prime Minister, David Lloyd George, who responded by congratulating the commissioners for "doing a real public service".
 The Commission's continuance was not questioned again for nearly seventy years.
 Nevertheless, financial cutbacks delayed the appearance of the Pembrokeshire inventory, and the Commission itself did not meet formally for two and a half years.

 The fundamental nature of the inventories was bound to lead the Commission into other areas concerned with the historic sites and monuments it was recording, and this has characterised the Commission throughout its life.
 As early as 1916 Owen was allowed to make representations to the town clerk of Chepstow about the proposed destruction of a stretch of medieval town wall, and in 1926 the Commission was represented on the committees running the excavations at the Roman fort at Kanovium (Caerhun).
 Owen himself was in constant demand to give talks to national and local societies, and a steady stream of requests for information came in – for example on the Roman fort at Tomen-y-mur, Whitland Abbey, stone circles, place names and, especially, genealogy.